phenomenone/tindog-html-css/README.md

 # tindog

-Tindog is a Tinder like clone but for dogs and maybe some other pets.
+Tindog is a tinder like clone responsive webpage but for dogs and maybe some other pets.

 ---